DataDog/documentation/content/en/api/metrics/metrics_timeseries.md

 ---

 ## Post timeseries points
 The metrics end-point allows you to post time-series data that can be graphed on Datadog's dashboards.
+As of this writing, the limit is 3.2 megabytes (3200000) for compressed payloads, and 62 megabytes (62914560) for the decompressed payloads.

 #### ARGUMENTS